 Note that the output is directly related to the third column i.e. the values of input 3 is what the output is in every training example in fig. 2.
 So for the test example output value should be 1.

 The training process consists of the following steps:

 - Forward Propagation:

 Take the inputs, multiply by the weights (just use random numbers as weights)

 Pass the result through a sigmoid formula to calculate the neuron’s output.
 The Sigmoid function is used to normalize the result between 0 and 1:

 1/1 + e-y

 Calculate the error i.e the difference between the actual output and the expected output.
 Depending on the error, adjust the weights by multiplying the error with the input and again with the gradient of the Sigmoid curve:

 Weight += Error Input Output (1-Output) ,here Output (1-Output) is derivative of sigmoid curve.

 Let’s code up the whole process in Python.
-We’ll be using Numpy library to help us with all the calculations on matrices easily.
-You’d need to install numpy library on your system to run the code
+We’ll be using the Numpy library to help us with all the calculations on matrices easily.
+You’d need to install a numpy library on your system to run the code

 Command to install numpy: